trueos/sysadm/api/connection.rst

 Authentication
 ==============

 Once a websocket connection is made to the server, the client needs to use the authentication class to authenticate itself to obtain access to the sysadm service.
-Every authentciation class request contains the following parameters:
+Every authentication class request contains the following parameters:

 +---------------------------------+---------------+----------------------------------------------------------------------------------------------------------------------+